When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

-One of the main folklore myths, tells of how the Vikings travelled the seas, with their large, long-haired ship cat companions.
+One of the main folklore myths, tells of how the Vikings traveled the seas, with their large, long-haired ship cat companions.

 Rumour has it that whilst one of these ships docked in Maine, a long-haired ship cat was able to roam freely onto dry land, whereupon it then mated with a resident short-haired domestic cat.

-This folklore is considered a true possibility for the Maine Coon cat breeds origins, since there are a large number of physical and characteristic similarities between the Maine Coon vs Norwegian Forest Cat.
+This folklore is considered a true possibility for the Maine Coon cat breed’s origins since there are a large number of physical and characteristic similarities between the Maine Coon vs Norwegian Forest Cat.

 b.
 Are Maine Coons Related To Raccoons?